What is Coffee Can Investing?

 1. Few quality companies: Only a few companies in India meet the coffee can criteria.
 Out of the top 50 companies in India by market capitalization (Nifty 50 constituents), only 4 namely ITC, Lupin Pharma, HCL Technologies and Asian Paints make the cut.

 2. Likeliness for common investors to sell early: A portfolio of companies made with these criteria would have outperformed Sensex by 5%-10% in 15 years duration.
 During bear phases or long periods of stagnancy in a specific stock, most investors are likely to sell the non-performing or loss-making stocks.
 This beats the whole purpose of coffee can investing and reduces the overall returns.
-Hence, the actual returns derived from coffee-can investing in India is lower than investing in good equity mutual funds.
+Hence, the actual returns derived from coffee can investing in Indian markets is lower than investing in equity mutual funds.

 3. Outperformance delivered by equity mutual funds: In India, actively managed equity mutual funds have consistently beat their benchmarks by as much as 8–12% annualized returns compared to 5–7% from coffee can investing.
-E.g. — a popular diversified equity mutual fund has delivered 11% excess returns over its benchmark in the last 5 years and 8% returns since its inception 7 years ago.
+E.g.,— a popular diversified equity investments portfolio had delivered 11% excess returns over its benchmark in the last 5y return and 8% returns since its inception 7 years ago.
+Thus, this approach has given meaningful returns and helped them for wealth creation over a period of time.

 Should you still do Coffee Can Investing?

 Coffee can investing is a sound investing concept.
-However, few investors succeed with coffee can investing in real life because of investor bias and lack of financial expertise.
-Our view is that if you are really interested to try coffee can investing, try it on 10% of your corpus.
+However, an average investor can succeed with coffee can investing approach in real life because of investor bias and lack of financial expertise.
+Our view is that if coffee can investing really interests you, try it on 10% of your corpus.
 For the rest, investing in mutual funds remains the better choice.